Mahan-M47/Autoencoder-Image-Reconstruction/README.md

 # PyTorch Autoencoder for CIFAR-10 Image Reconstruction

-This repository contains a Python project that implements an autoencoder using PyTorch to reconstruct images from the CIFAR-10 dataset.
+This repository contains a implementation of an autoencoder using PyTorch to reconstruct images from the CIFAR-10 dataset.
 The autoencoder is designed to learn encodings of images, enabling it to reconstruct individual images.
 Given a combination of two images, the model can reconstruct each image separately.
+Originally implemented for my Artificial Neural Networks course in fall 2022.

 ## Table of Contents